Red Sprites and Blue Jets: Electrical Storms in the Upper Atmosphere

 This sequence of frames illustrates the progression of a blue jet lightening strike extended up out of a storm cloud.
 Source: Chanrion et. al, 2017.

 The ISS offers an optimal observation point with its low orbit available at around 400 km altitude.
 Most satellites orbit around 800 km in altitude, making them unsuitable for this type of observation.
-Ground observations of violent electrical storms are difficult due to the the atmosphere blocking radiation.
-Mogenson was provided with detailed instructions on geographic coordinates of possible storm activity as well as which lens, filter and camera settings to use as part of Thor, a new thundercloud imaging system founded by the Technical University of Denmark.
+Ground observations are difficult because these brief flashes occur high above thunderstorms and are challenging to detect from Earth’s surface.
+Andreas Mogensen was provided with detailed instructions on geographic coordinates of possible storm activity as well as which lens, filter and camera settings to use as part of Thor, a new thundercloud imaging system founded by the Technical University of Denmark.

-The results of this portion of the Thor experiment were published recently:
+The findings from this portion of the Thor experiment were published in 2017:

 Chanrion, O., Neubert, T., Mogensen, A., Yair, Y., Stendel, M., Singh, R., & Siingh, D. (2017).
 Profuse activity of blue electrical discharges at the tops of thunderstorms.
 Geophysical Research Letters.